In Greater Manchester. 647 people have been killed or seriously injured on the roads between November 2018 and October 2019. (TfGM).

 Young People and Road Safety

-Young drivers (aged 17 to 24) make up only seven per cent of the driving population, but are involved in 22 per cent of fatal or serious collisions.
+Young drivers (aged 17 to 24) make up only 7% of the driving population, but are involved in 22% of fatal or serious collisions.
 Many of the collisions GMFRS’ crews attend involve young drivers and their passengers, often involving life-changing injuries.
 We run several initiatives with our partners to try and change this and help to make sure that young people know how to enjoy the freedom driving brings, but also the responsibility it carries.

-SDSA is a collaboration between all of our 999 services, Salford Royal Foundation Trust and Safer Roads Greater Manchester.
+Safe Drive, Stay Alive (SDSA) (opens in a new tab) is a collaboration between all of our 999 services, Salford Royal Foundation Trust and Safer Roads Greater Manchester (opens in a new tab).

 We recognise that passing your driving test in one of the most exciting days of your life.
 However, statistically it is also the start of a period when you are most at risk behind the wheel due to inexperience and sometimes peer pressure from passengers.
 In Greater Manchester we work in partnership with the Driver and Vehicle Standards Agency to ensure that every young person who passes their test receives a Glovebox Guide full of useful road safety information.